 You’ve noticed your feline friend acting odd lately.
-Maybe she has been shaking her head a lot, or scratching at her ears.
+Maybe they have been shaking their head a lot or scratching at their ears.
 Perhaps you’ve even spotted some yellow or black ear discharge or noticed a bit of a smell.
 Could your cat have an ear problem?

 Ear problems in cats are quite common.
 It’s also common for people to misdiagnose their cat’s ear issues, sometimes leading to weeks of inappropriate treatment.
-Save her the pain and discomfort -- learn what ear problems might be troubling your cat, and find out what you can do to help.
+Save them the pain and discomfort -- learn what ear problems might be troubling your cat and find out what you can do to help.

 Cat Ear Discharge: Common Causes